 In the next post, I’ll share what I’ve learned by examining my family’s hourly electricity use data from February 2021 through January 2023 so that you can better interpret your own residential usage.
 You may find a way to lower your utility bills or kindle an interest in energy advocacy, but either way I hope it will be worth the read.

-Electric Bills Decoded is Southface Institute’s series exploring how data from Georgia Power can be used to help residential customers determine whether changing their electricity rate plan can lower their utility bills and offset recent rate hikes.
-Follow along to understand different types of rates and charges; identify electricity usage patterns; use data strategically; consider the impact of going solar; and learn about battery storage as a cost-saving tool.
+Electric Bills Decoded is Southface Institute’s series exploring how Georgia Power residential customers can use data to help determine whether changing their electricity rate plan can lower their utility bills and offset recent rate hikes.
+Follow along to understand different types of rates and charges; identify electricity usage patterns; use your data strategically; consider the impact of going solar; explore several case studies; and learn about battery storage as a cost-saving tool.
 We’re decoding it all!